jeffsrepoaccount/angular-api/README.md

 ## Dependencies

-This project depends on [`angular-utils`](https://github.com/jeffsrepoaccount/angular-utils).
+This project depends on [`jrl-angular-utils`](https://github.com/jeffsrepoaccount/jrl-angular-utils).
 It also depends on an `angular-config` module existing, which should be provided by consumers.
 It is a configuration module used solely for storing static environment data, and is separated out in this way so that multiple environments can be easily supported.
-This is accomplished by defining a `angular-config` module within an implementing project that contains a single constant, `angular.config`.
+This is accomplished by defining an `angular-config` module within an implementing project that contains a single constant, `angular.config`.
 It should look something like this:

 ```javascript
 (function() {